Pricing · 3 min read · By The Toolbox Pro

 How Much Does It Cost to Install a Ring Doorbell?

-Quick Answer: Ring doorbell installation costs $65 to $125 for labor.
-Battery-powered models take about 20 minutes and sit at the low end.
-Hardwired models run $75 to $125, and adding new wiring from scratch adds $100 to $200 more.
+Quick Answer: Ring doorbell installation runs $65 to $125 in labor costs.
+Battery models take 20 minutes and land at the lower end of that range.
+Hardwired versions cost $75 to $125, and if you need new wiring installed from scratch, add another $100 to $200.

 Battery vs. Hardwired: Which Ring Model Do You Have?